 A HELOC is a form of revolving credit.
 Revolving credit allows you to borrow money whenever you need it up to a predefined credit limit.
 As long as you have credit available, you can continue to borrow against it.
 Currently, the credit limit for a HELOC with a federal financial institution can’t exceed 65% of the home’s lending value.

 Home equity lines of credit typically come with a variable interest rate that is tied to the lender’s prime rate, which means your rate can fluctuate over time with interest rate changes.
 Your payments will vary based on how much money you currently owe on the line of credit and the applicable interest rate.
 You only pay interest on the amount of money that you use.

 Many banks and lenders offer home equity loans and HELOCs to access equity in a customers’ home.
 At Scotiabank, these loans can be set up as part of the Scotia Total Equity ® Plan (STEP), which is a flexible borrowing plan tied to the equity in your home.
-STEP is unique because it provides more flexibility by giving customers the option to choose from a suite of credit products including but not limited to home equity loans and lines of credit (HELOC), all secured by one first priority mortgage.
-STEP lets you choose from different kinds of Scotiabank credit products (like mortgages, a line of credit, credit cards and more) based on your needs, all with one easy application.*
+STEP provides flexibility by letting customers mix and match different Scotiabank credit products (like mortgages and lines of credit) based on their unique needs, all with one easy application*